GIV-UCalgary/GIV-Website/content/authors/reza-osouli/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- M.Sc.
+- Alumni M.Sc.
 Students
 ---

-I am Mohammadreza Osouli.
-Currently, Master's student of Computer Science at University of Calgary.
+I am Mohammadreza Osouli, an MSc graduate in Computer Science from the University of Calgary.